We look forward to welcoming you soon!

 24. Bonmarche

-Earn up to 5 points per £1 spent, view your card and your point balance, order your food whilst in the cafe and get a free hot drink each month.
+Earn up to 5 points per £1 spent, view your card and your points balance, order your food whilst in the café along with early access to events and a whole host of gardening advice.

 Well behaved dogs are welcome!